Many countries use the phrase rest area to describe what in Britain would be a service area.

 On British motorways, a rest area is defined concept: it's like motorway service area, only it doesn't need to provide fuel or food.
-This page is about the UK, but in Ireland a similar concept is referred to as Type 2 Service Areas.
+This page is about that specific type of facility.
+In Ireland a similar concept is referred to as Type 2 Service Areas.

 In 1965, when the M6 was built through Cumberland and Westmorland, the local authorities suggested motorists might like to take advantage of the good views here by using parking areas provided every six miles.
 The Ministry of Transport preferred the idea of building services every 12 miles, not wanting the motorway network to be filled with leisure drivers.
 They also looked at building car parks at every motorway junction.

 In 1973, one government parliamentary secretary was impressed by French motorway picnic areas, and suggested the UK did the same.
 Newland Common was going to be the first candidate, but Brent Knoll was built instead.
 Maintenance problems and commercial demand caused it to be sold to different operators.
 The whole experience was later summarised as "unfavourable".
 Although it was known as Brent Knoll rest area, the road signs made it clear it was a "picnic area".

 At Hapsford, no developer was interested in the site so in 1978 it opened as a council-run picnic area.
 This lasted until 1998, when a commercial operator expanded it.